chapel-lang/chapel/doc/rst/language/spec/ranges.rst

 ~~~~~~~~~~~~~~

 The ``#`` operator takes a range and an integral count and creates a
 new range containing the specified number of indices.
-The low or high
-bound of the left operand is preserved, and the other bound adjusted to
+Specifically:

-provide the specified number of indices.
-If the count is positive,
+-  If the count is positive, :math:`count` indices are taken starting from
-indices are taken from the start of the range; if the count is negative,
+   the first index of the range argument.

+-  If the count is negative, :math:`-count` indices are taken starting from
-indices are taken from the end of the range.
+   the last index of the range argument.

+-  If the count is zero, the result is an empty range.

 .. code-block:: syntax